 - Since Red Faction allows you to destroy the walls, if you see a locked door, you can just blow a hole around the door and bypass it.
 In one scene, you are instructed to do so, but if you have trouble getting past it, the Reverse Mole will unlock the door for you.
 In practice the big complaint levelled at the game was that so many doors, floors, and office cubicles were made of magic stuff that's immune to your earth-shaking rocket launchers, to ensure that the player couldn't break the key-fetch procedure or run away from a boss fight.

-- Inverted in MDK.
-Instead of flimsy locked doors that can't be blown open, even though you're armed with nuclear weapons, you'll find twenty-foot-tall, two-foot-thick steel monstrosities that can ONLY be opened with nuclear weapons.
+- In MDK, instead of flimsy locked doors that can't be blown open, even though you're armed with nuclear weapons, you'll find twenty-foot-tall, two-foot-thick steel monstrosities that can ONLY be opened with nuclear weapons.

-- In Shining Force II, try to enter any house in Ribble besides the northernmost one.
+- Try to enter any house in Ribble besides the northernmost one.
 Any one at all.
 The citizens will not be milling about until you enter the mayor's house and go through the little cutscene.
 This is also the only way to open the church and shops, as well as get a new Force Member.

 - Inverted in battle: If out in the open, you cannot enter a town in order to get out of battle if one is nearby (Unless using Egress or Angel Wing).
 Similarly, if a battle is in town, in the second game, at least, no party member can leave the map to enter the castle, any house, or leave town.